arshad-syed18/ChatBotSlack/README.md

 ChatBotSlack is a simple chatbot built using the Slack API and Node.js.
 It responds to messages containing the word "quote" with a random quote fetched from the https://api.quotable.io API.

+## Functionalities
+The Slack bot currently has two functionalities: quotes and jokes.
+To use them, simply ask the bot "quote" to receive a randomly generated quote, or ask "tell me a joke" to receive a funny joke.

+We are currently working on adding more options to the bot, so stay tuned for updates!

 ## Installation

 To run this project, you'll need to do the following: